Prepare: The Co-op Prep Term

 - Private one-on-one coaching to update your documents and practice for interviews.

-- A mandatory Co-op Work Term Prep session to review your Work Term requirements and expectations and support you to successfully enter the professional working environment.
+- Mandatory sessions to assist you to successfully enter the professional working environment.
 Register through the Events & Workshops calendar on CareerHUB.

 Professional Experience: The Co-op Work Term